uma-dev/GCP-course/notes.md

 Useful to allow a user **limited time** access, users don't require Google accounts.
 The steps to create a signed URL are:
 - Create a key for the service account/ user with the desired permissions.
 - Create  a signed URL with the key and gsutil ```gsutil signurl -d 10m YOUR_KEY gs://BUCKET_NAME/OBJECT_PATH```

+## Databases

+- **Availability** [downtime of an app]: commonly 9 nines  (typically online apps aim  this availability).
+  - A common way to improve availability in databases is by using standby databases (synchronous replication) in multiple zones or multiple regions.

+- **Durability** [percentage of data losed]: commonly 11 nines, it is really high because once data is lost, there is no way to get it back.
+  - A common way to improve durability is storing multiple copies of data, but this bring some challenges.